Slavery in Bhutan: Abolition and legacy

 As part of King Jigme Dorji Wangchuck's modernization efforts, land reform was accompanied by the abolition of slavery and serfdom.
-After abolition, many ex-slave communities were near traditional population centers because it was there that they had been pressed into service to the state.
-Many of these former slaves and their descendants have remained in urban centers, supporting and joining an emerging rentier class.
+After abolition, many ex-slave communities were near traditional population centres because it was there that they had been pressed into service to the state.
+Many of these former slaves and their descendants have remained in urban centres, supporting and joining an emerging rentier class.

 Rural slaves including many Lhotshampa, who had developed malarial jungles into productive agricultural lands, feared eviction and deportation.
 With the enactment of land reform and the Nationality Act of 1958, they were granted citizenship and began to prosper.
 In part because the manumission of slaves and serfs was accompanied by land redistribution awarding them outright ownership, slavery left no legacy in Bhutan comparable to that of African Americans in the United States and Brazil.

 The Nationality Act of 1958 was repealed by the Citizenship Act of 1985.
 After this the first nationwide census was implemented from 1988.
 The largest group within the country affected by the enforcement of the Citizenship Act were the Lhotshampa people; this group, a generalized term for those of Nepalese descent, comprised 43% of the total population of Bhutan in 1988.
 Bhutanese security forces moved through the southern regions of the country, home to most of the Lhotshampa, forcing them from their homes and across the southern borders into Nepal.
 Because most of the people exiled did not speak Dzongkha, they were classified as illegal aliens, thus able to be removed from the country.
 In total, between 100,000 and 150,000, 1/6 of Bhutan's population in 1988, ended up in Nepalese refugee camps.
 By 2015 over 100,000 Bhutanese refugees in Nepal were settled in third nations.